vchukwuma/Victor-s_portfolio/README.md

 4. **Sales Analysis by Gender**
 5. **Total Sales Sum**

+To enhance the analysis, several columns were added to the dataset:

-More about the project can be found on my [GitHub Repository](https://github.com/vchukwuma/salesWalmartData/tree/main)
+More about the project and SQL code can be found on my [GitHub Repository](https://github.com/vchukwuma/salesWalmartData/tree/main)

 ## Add time of day